dcrebbin/oai-voice-mode-chat-mac/README.md

 ![Example with standard chat](/example-2.png)

-Xcode: 16.0 (min 15.0)

 ## Steps

-1. Install via the releases tab on [Github](https://github.com/dcrebbin/oai-voice-mode-chat-mac/releases) or by building and running this project with XCode
+1. Install via the releases tab on [Github](https://github.com/dcrebbin/oai-voice-mode-chat-windows/releases) or by running the Python script

 2. Once run: follow the auth token steps below and paste in your auth token (will need to be retrieved quite often) into the settings panel